This post may contain affiliate links. Read my full disclosure policy.

 - salt and pepper to taste

-- In a large heavy bottomed pot heat coconut oil over medium heat.
+- In a large heavy-bottomed pot heat coconut oil over medium heat.
 Add shallot (or onion) and stir for 2 minutes.
-Add ginger, garlic, lemon grass, and chili, cook for 3-5 minutes, until fragrant and golden.
+Add ginger, garlic, lemongrass, and chili, cook for 3-5 minutes, until fragrant and golden.
 Add spices, and stir for 1-2 more minutes.
-Add stock, scraping up the spices from the bottom.
+Add stock and water, scraping up the spices from the bottom.

 - Puree soup until very smooth.
 Either blend in small batches in a blender or use a submersion blender.
 Get it as smooth as you can.
 Return to the stove and heat on med-low.